nmfs-ost/noaa-fit-resources/_posts/2021-05-07-library-seminars.md

   - resources
 ---

-The NOAA Central Library Seminar program provides an educational forum for the presentation of ideas, research updates and news in support of NOAA’s mission: to understand and predict changes in climate, weather, oceans and coasts; to share that knowledge and information with others; and to conserve and manage coastal and marine ecosystems and resources.
+The [NOAA Central Library](https://library.noaa.gov/) seminar program provides an educational forum for the presentation of ideas, research updates and news in support of NOAA’s mission: to understand and predict changes in climate, weather, oceans and coasts; to share that knowledge and information with others; and to conserve and manage coastal and marine ecosystems and resources.
 The National Stock Assessment program has partnered with the NOAA Central Library to host a National Stock Assessment Science Seminar Series.
 Below are links to past seminars on a range of stock assessment methods, models, and programs.
-Please contact kristan.blackhart@noaa.gov if you have questions.

 ## State Space Stock Assessment Models: Previous Applications, Future Potential